pierre-emmanuelJ/DealabsCrawler/README.md

       DEALABS_MAIL_SENDER: exemple@gmail.com
       DEALABS_MAIL_SENDER_PASSWORD: PasswordExemple
 ```
-Put your sender mail and password with good dealabs URL
+Put your sender mail and password and the good dealabs URL
 * !!
 TODO implement mailingList.txt use by program !!
 * Currently you have to add your mail recievers in the /mail/sendMail.go file